moby/moby/docs/getstarted/step_one.md

 ### Docker for Windows

 Docker for Windows is our newest offering for PCs.
-It runs as a native Windows application and uses Hyper-V to virutalize the Docker Engine environment and Linux kernel-specific features for the Docker daemon.
+It runs as a native Windows application and uses Hyper-V to virtualize the Docker Engine environment and Linux kernel-specific features for the Docker daemon.

 <a class="button" href="https://download.docker.com/win/beta/InstallDocker.msi">Get Docker for Windows</a>